ABOUT LAURIER'S CBT CERTIFICATE PROGRAM

 To receive the CBT certificate you must successfully complete Level I and Level II.
 For Level II, you can choose between the following three courses:

-- Level II: Cognitive Behaviour Therapy for Trauma
+- Cognitive Behaviour Therapy for Trauma

 Note: You do not have to be working towards completing the CBT certificate to take the Level I course.